Sairam-Chetpelly/Visa-application-platform/DARK_MODE_README.md

-# Dark Mode Implementation for VisaFlow
+# Dark Mode Implementation for Options Travel Services

 ## Overview
-This implementation adds a comprehensive dark mode toggle to the VisaFlow application with support for light, dark, and system preference themes.
+This implementation adds a comprehensive dark mode toggle to the Options Travel Services application with support for light, dark, and system preference themes.

 ## Features
 - ✅ Light/Dark/System theme options